Web design services and website deliverables can be overwhelming, especially if you’re somewhat new to the wide world of websites.

 Be sure to check out the post above to see what a full digital marketing plan consists of.

 But, you also need your overall brand to work for you.
-This means you need a brand strategy, this post is not focused on your branding strategy.
-Here’s a post on just that.
+This means you need a brand strategy, only this post is not focused on your branding strategy.
+So, we will direct you to our Ultimate Brand Strategy Development Guide instead for more insight onto creating a great strategy for your brand.

 The most obvious deliverable is your actual website.